 What are breast lumps?

-A breast lump is a mass of tissue that develops in the breast.
+A breast lump is a mass that develops in the breast.
 Depending on the type, breast lumps may be large or small and may feel hard or spongy.
-Some lumps cause pain or nipple discharge, while others go unnoticed until identified during an imaging test.
+Some lumps cause pain, while others go unnoticed until identified during an imaging test.

 A lump may be discovered by a woman doing breast self-exam or by her health care provider during a physical exam.
 Suspicious lumps may also be detected during annual screening mammography.
 Although uncommon, breast lumps can occur in men.

 It is important to become familiar with how your breasts normally look and feel so that you are able to report any changes to your doctor.